Unsubscribes keep your email lists clean and help prevent deliverability issues.

 Maybe your subscribers want your promotional offers.
 Maybe they just want to hear about new features or receive your content.
 Either way, you can keep subscribers happy by giving them a say in what you send them.

 3. Create preference centers on your own domain.

-Branded URLs help to build trust with your subscribers and provide a consistent experience.
-That's why Digioh preference centers provide the ability to host your preference page at the URL of your choice.
+Branded URLs help build trust with your subscribers and provide a consistent experience.
+That's why, in addition to our provided URLs, Digioh preference centers allow you to host your preference page at the URL of your choice.

-4. Allow subscribers to edit their email and contact information.
+4. Allow users to edit their contact information in your preference center.

-It’s surprising that many preference centers don’t give subscribers the option to edit their email address or contact information.
 Most of us have multiple email addresses, and on occasion, users may decide to retire one email address.
-Your subscribers may also join your list using their personal email address, but later want to switch to a work email.
+Alternatively, subscribers may join your list using their personal email address, but later switch to a work email or alternate address.

-Whether in your ESP, CDP, or CRM, you likely have a wealth of data about the content your subscribers consume and the products they buy.
+Whether in your ESP, CDP, or CRM, you likely have a wealth of zero-party data about the content your subscribers consume, the products they buy, and their preferences.
 Use your data to dynamically display the lists that each subscriber is subscribed to.
 Then, go a step further and use behavioral data to dynamically recommend related newsletters.

 This way, your email preference center becomes much more than a place to manage subscriptions.
 It becomes an upsell page where you can invite subscribers to opt into additional email.

 6. Show subscribers an example of your content.